AntoineGa/ACISchemaFunc/README.md

-# ACISchema
+# ACISchemaFunc
-Sample to use to produce db schema using Container Instance, SchemaCrawler
+Sample to use to produce db schema using Container Instance, SchemaCrawler, with Azure Function